lautanal/CyberSecurityBase_Project_1/README.md

 The following vulnerabilities that are found in the code, correspond to the OWASP 2017 list of top ten security risks.

 ## FLAW 1 Broken access control:
-In a Broken Access Control violations happen when a user is able to access functions or parts of data that are outside of his or her intended permissions.
-Attackers can exploit this to access, add, modify, remove, or do other things to unauthorised data.
+A Broken Access Control violation happen when a user is able to access functions or parts of data that are outside of his or her intended permissions.
+Attackers can exploit this to access, add, modify, remove, or do other things with unauthorised data.

 The flaw is visible in many parts of the code.
-While logged in, the user can read or delete other persons messages just by replacing the message id with another one.
+While logged into the site, you can open a message just by clicking a link on the page.
+The page directs the user to the subdomain http://127.0.0.1:8000/readmessage/<messageid>, where you can read the message.
 The code does not check that you are the legal owner of the message.

-While logged onto the site you can open ta message just by clicking on a link on the page.
-The page directs the user to the subdomain http://127.0.0.1/readmessage/<messageid\>.
-This means the attacker can input any number to the <messageid\> part of the url and therefore read other user’s private notes.
+This gives the attacker a possibility to replace the <messageid> part of the url with any number and therefore read other user’s private notes.

-This flaw is fixed by checking the user is the legal owner of the message, that is read or deleted.

-that is logged in currently from the POST request in the code.
-The fixed code is a commented block starting at [Line 37](https://github.com/yostiq/mooc-cybersecurity-project-1/blob/c891e3dfc9ff30449589a0a205d1401bda2c1c36/notes/views.py#L37).

-The issue is again visible in the GET request that is used to add secrets.
-While the addnote() function requires authentication to be executed, it does not verify that the correct user is logged in, but rather reads the username from the GET parameters.
-For example, Bob can add a secret to Alice's account by logging in and accessing /addnote?user=alice&note=HACKED&colour=%23ff0000.

-To fix this, we can simply remove the user field from the GET request, and make the addnote() function get the user object with request.user.
-Similarly to the previous exploit, it would also help to make the request go through POST and not GET.

-The exact source of this flaw is in the readnote() function starting at [Line 32](https://github.com/yostiq/mooc-cybersecurity-project-1/blob/c891e3dfc9ff30449589a0a205d1401bda2c1c36/notes/views.py#L32).

 How to reproduce:
 - Go to http://127.0.0.1:8000